maw/trst/README.md

 Second: It's certainly buggy.
 Please don't use it on important files you don't have backed up or which aren't in version control.

-Third: traditional sed and workalikes have an interesting conceptual lineage, and can be traced back (at least) to
+Third: traditional sed is part of an interesting conceptual lineage which can be traced back at least as far as
-(The Standard Text Editor)[http://www.gnu.org/fun/jokes/ed-msg.html]. trst discards this lineage entirely.
+(The Standard Text Editor)[http://www.gnu.org/fun/jokes/ed-msg.html] and which extends to vi and its many clones and extensions. trst discards this lineage entirely.
 There are
 (cool things)[http://sed.sourceforge.net/grabbag/scripts/dc.sed]
 you can do with sed that you'll probably never be able to trst.